 Online Education for Pediatric Palliative Care Providers

-Since 2018, the Pediatric Palliative Care Webinar Series has been providing high quality educational programming for the entire interdisciplary team.
-Past webinars are now available for purchase.
+Since 2018, the Pediatric Palliative Care Webinar Series has been providing high quality educational programming for the entire interdisciplinary team.
+These past webinars are now available for viewing.
 We encourage you to use these recorded webinars for individual or group staff training, IDT meetings or any time you need to bring an expert into your organization’s training room.

 Available Webinar Recordings

 PPC SERIES – Don’t You Forget About Me: Caring for Siblings

 “Who is coming for me today?”
 When there is a chronically and/or terminally ill child, siblings become accustomed to the focus placed on the sick child by the adults around them.
 They are often silent sufferers and disenfranchised grievers because, within the context of this scenario, their place is poorly defined.
 Even more so, most clinicians are not equipped – whether by time, resources, or education/experience – to support the siblings within the family unit.
 With research demonstrating that 1 in 7 Americans will lose a parent or sibling before they turn 20, there has been growth in programs that provide developmentally-appropriate education surrounding illness, death and support through the journey.
 It is time to place emphasis on the dialogue and training to support these beloved children.

 This webinar will highlight the experiences of siblings, as told by the siblings themselves, and will examine the evidence-based interventions, strategies, and obstacles towards an effective framework of support that empowers and honors siblings.

 1. Increase understanding of the experiences and perspectives of siblings.